 - It will be important to follow quarantine guidelines.
 If you think you might be contagious, you should keep yourself isolated and avoid contact with other people.

 The steps and instructions included in this post are only guidelines.
-If you suspect you have contracted the 2019-nCoV, reach out to the emergency department and your medical providers for further evaluation.
+If you suspect you have contracted the 2019-nCoV, call us to schedule a phone consultation first for further evaluation.
+Do NOT go to any clinic or the hospital until you have consulted with a health care provider.
+If you suffer from severe respiratory symptoms go to the emergency department but please call ahead and let them know what you are experiencing so they can properly handle your arrival and expose the least number of individuals.
 If you suffer from other, unrelated chronic disease, consult your naturopathic doctor and other medical provider for further individualized care.

 Some patients under investigation for, or diagnosed with, 2019-nCoV may be eligible for home care per current CDC guidelines.
 Home treatment for this virus looks very much like home care for the flu (hydration, rest, eliminating transmission to others, etc.).
-Prior to a healthcare facility releasing a person to home care, the provider should work with CDC infection disease teams to consider suitability and accessibility to appropriate precautions.
+Work with your natural health practitioner to further individualize your care.

 For more information about 2019 Coronavirus: